omeka/classic-enduser/docs/Admin/Appearance/Appearance_Settings.md

 ----------------------------------------------------------------
 In this section, you can set the maximum image sizes for the derivative images Omeka creates when you upload a file.

-For each of Fullsize, Thumbnails, and Square Thumbnails, you can set a number in pixels for the longest side of the image.
-For example, if you are uploading a 1600x2000 pixel image, a setting of "100" as the thumbnail maximum would resize the image down to 80x100 pixels.
+For each of Fullsize and Thumbnail, you can set a number in pixels for the longest side of the image.
+For example, if you are uploading a 800x1000 pixel image, a setting of "100" as the thumbnail maximum would resize the image down to 80x100 pixels.

+A Square Thumbnail, instead, resizes the smallest edge down, and crops the excess from the longest side.
+For example, if you are uploading a 800x1000 pixel image, a setting of "100" as the thumbnail maximum would resize the image down to 100x125 pixels and then crop 12.5 pixels from each side to display the center of the image.

 Note that these settings are general for the installation - the size at which thumbnails display on item browse, exhibit, and other pages may also depend on which theme you are using.